IgnisDa/ryot/docs/guides/video-games.md

 - The Twitch Access Token is only active for **60 days**.
 Please create a new client secret using the above steps when your token has expired.
 More information [here](https://api-docs.igdb.com/#4-my-accesstoken-stopped-working-why).
+- The Access Token expires after a [given time](https://api-docs.igdb.com/#authentication).
+	I have not yet figured out a way to refresh the token effectively.
+As a result, video game integration will stop working given long enough.
+The easiest way to fix this is by restarting the Ryot server.

 ## Conclusion